julianaijal/bonuskaart/README.md

 ## 🖼️ Barcode

-The barcode image is `barcode.jpeg` and is located in the `/public/img/` directory.
+The barcode image is `barcode.svg` and is located in the `/public/img/` directory.
 It is displayed using the `next/image` component.

 ## ☁️ Deployment